deckmoss/deckmoss.github.io/content/uebermich/Myself/index.md

 +++

 <p>
-I'm Michael, a Rhineland based auto-didactic IT generalist.
+I am Michael, a Rhineland based senior IT generalist.
+Looking for a new position as project leader, data-center administrator or software developer.
+Preferably in private health-care organisations or in digitization improvement projects or in private or public initiatives that promote digital sovereignty.

+Well trained and certified in different aspects:

 ## As IT System Administrator Well Experienced in
 - Analyzing and Reverse-Engineering Complex IT Environments